Control 2.3: Change Management and Release Planning

 February 2026 Pipeline Deadline

-Starting February 2026, Microsoft will automatically enable Managed Environments for all pipeline target environments.
-Organizations using deployment pipelines should review Control 2.1: Managed Environments for licensing implications and required actions.
+Microsoft has signaled tightening of the Managed Environments expectation for pipeline target environments through 2026, but the exact mechanism and date have shifted in successive Learn updates.
+Organizations using deployment pipelines should review Control 2.1: Managed Environments for current guidance, licensing implications, and recommended proactive actions.

 Advanced Implementation: Environment Lifecycle Management